Sitostanol is most commonly used for heart disease and high cholesterol.

-- Reducing cholesterol levels.
+- High cholesterol.
 Sitostanol is effective for reducing cholesterol levels in adults with high cholesterol.
 It doesn't have to be taken with meals to work.
-Cholesterol levels decrease within 2 to 3 weeks of starting sitostanol, and return to pretreament levels within 2 to 3 weeks of discontinuation.
+Cholesterol levels decrease within 2 to 3 weeks of starting sitostanol.
 Sitostanol may not have the same effect in all people.
-About 12% of patients do not respond to sitostanol.
+About 12% of people do not respond to sitostanol.

-People usually take sitostanol as part of a sitostanol-enriched food such as margarine.
-Sitostanol alone can reduce total and "bad" low-density lipoprotein (LDL) cholesterol levels by 10% to 15%.
-Research suggests a dose of about 2 grams per day lowers cholesterol the most.
+People usually take sitostanol as an ingredient of Benecol margarine.
+Sitostanol can reduce total and "bad" low-density lipoprotein (LDL) cholesterol levels by 6% to 20%.
+Most research shows that a dose of about 2-3 grams per day lowers cholesterol the most.
 Higher doses do not seem to work any better.
-When added to a cholesterol-lowering prescription medication (one of the “statins,” such as pravastatin (Pravachol) or simvastatin (Zocor), sitostanol reduces total cholesterol by an additional 3% to 11% and LDL cholesterol by another 7% to 16%.

 Possibly Effective for

 - Inherited tendency towards high cholesterol (familial hypercholesterolemia).
 Sitostanol is possibly effective for reducing cholesterol levels in children and adults with high cholesterol levels due to familial hypercholesterolemia.
 Taking sitostanol seems to reduce total cholesterol by 11% to 14% and "bad" low-density lipoprotein (LDL) cholesterol levels by 15% to 33% in people who also take cholesterol-lowering drugs called statins.